IOZach/Artist-Complex/README.md

 # Artist-Complex
-> Store collection of Artists, Albums with high performane of AVL Tree, written in C#
+> Store collection of Artists, Albums with high performance of AVL Tree, written in C#

 ### Application Specification